 Plants allocate a sizeable share of their photosynthetic energy to reproduction (Obeso 2004; Hirayama et al. 2008; Thomas 2011; Wenk & Falster 2015).
 This allocation takes the form of provisioned seeds and also of many other tissues associated with reproduction, termed accessory costs.
 Accessory costs include energy associated with forming a successful seed (e.g. flower petals, seed pod, and dispersal tissues) and energy lost via aborted and discarded buds, flowers and fruit.
 Previous studies show that for perennial species anywhere from 15% – 99% of total reproductive investment may go into accessory costs (Haig & Westoby 1988; Ashman 1994; Henery & Westoby 2001; Lord & Westoby 2006; Chen, Felker & Sun 2010).
 Since fruit set and seed set are generally below 50% in perennial species (Stephenson 1981; Wiens 1984; Sutherland 1986; Knight et al. 2005; Rosenheim et al. 2014), the cost of aborted and discarded tissues may be a substantial proportion of total accessory costs.
 Yet, despite being a significant energy sink in ecosystems, little is known about the allocation of energy among different reproductive tissues across the plant kingdom and how this links with plant reproductive strategies.

 While plant species demonstrate an extraordinary diversity of reproductive structures and strategies, reproductive investment can be divided into broad functional categories that are consistent across species (Figure 1a).
 We define categories as follows.
 Total energy investment per seed matured is reproductive costs.
 This can be divided into investment in required parts, termed success costs, and energy expenditure on flowers, fruit, and seeds that never form mature propagules, called discarded tissue costs.
 All are calculated on a per seed matured basis.
 Success costs can be further divided into structures that form before pollination (pollen-attraction costs; i.e. the flower, including petals, calyx, pedicel) versus structures developed post-pollination (e.g. seed pod, seed), hereafter termed provisioning costs.
 The provisioning component is comprised of the seed itself (seed size) versus the dispersal and packaging tissues.
 Although in much of the literature seed mass is understandably treated as including the seed coat, for purposes of this paper we treat embryo plus endosperm mass as seed mass and position the seed coat among the dispersal and packaging component of accessory costs.
 The discarded tissue costs can likewise be divided into energy invested prior to versus after pollination, here termed discarded pollen-attraction costs and discarded provisioning costs.
-Accessory costs, all tissues besides the seed itself, are the sum of discarded tissue costs, pollen-attraction costs, and packaging and dispersal costs, high-lighted in red in Figure 1.
+Accessory costs, all tissues besides the seed mass itself, are the sum of discarded tissue costs, pollen-attraction costs, and packaging and dispersal costs, terms high-lighted in red in Figure 1.
 Throughout the manuscript “costs” indicates dry mass investment per seed matured, while “investment” refers to total dry mass invested in a structure.